Published 2025-09-05.

 p main.method(:hello) # => #<s;Method: Object#hello>

-is not shown as a method of main
+As you can see, hello is not shown as a method of main.

-it is an instance method of Object
+This is because it is an instance method of Object,

-available everywhere because every object inherits from Object
+available everywhere because every object inherits from Object.

-definition are said to leak globally.
+into the Object definition are said to leak globally.

 All top-level definitions leak, including methods, constants, local variables, and instance variables.